 In this mode of operation the transmitter is placed on the ground over or near the survey area.
 If a Direct Connection lead or signal clamp is not plugged into the transmitter, it will automatically go into induction mode.
-In this mode, only frequencies applicable for induction mode will be made available as the feet we will be pressed.
+In this mode, only frequencies applicable for induction mode will be made available as the feeting the survey of th